taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 ## 11. What I Learned

-1. **Greedy matching is optimal** under shared memory, a simple dominance argument.
+1. **Greedy matching is optimal** under shared memory: any move that leaves a publicly known pair on the board is weakly dominated by taking it immediately.
+The proof uses a coupling argument and an LRU monotonicity lemma.

 2. **The optimal strategy is simple:** flip two new cards only at the very start; once you know a few positions, flip only one and match when you can.
 Never pass.
 This is what Kilian (2025) found empirically and called "defensive" play.
 I proved it's the exact optimum under bounded memory and showed *why*: the second flip churns memory when capacity is the bottleneck.